Compressing Over-the-Counter Markets: The data

 \subsection{Dataset description}

-There are multiple selection options to aggregate the data \notemarco{and build the network of obligations}.
-In the following, we expose our strategy which focuses on the most \textit{conservative} approach (i.e., we gather trades with minimal assumptions on their fungibility).
+We use $19$ mid-month snapshots from October 2014 to April 2016.
+Overall, the original sample comprises 7,300 reference entities.
+The vast majority of the notional, however, is concentrated in a lower number of entities.
+We retain the top 100 reference entities which we find to be a good compromise between the amount of notional traded and clarity of analysis (see statistics in Section \ref{sec:gen-stat}).

-Each bilateral transaction reports the identity of \notemarco{the two counterparties}, the \notemarco{underlying} reference entity, the maturity of the contract, the currency and its notional amount.
-For a given reference entity there can be several identifiers (e.g., government bonds with different maturities).
-At each point in time, we select the most traded reference identifier (i.e., ISIN) associated to the reference with the most traded maturity (by year).
-In practice, participants to a compression process may combine a larger variety of contracts.
-For sake of simplicity and consistency, we do not consider such cases in the following.
-At the participant level, we select participants using their Legal Entity Identifier (i.e., LEI), that is, the entity reporting the transaction.
-In practice, financial groups may decide to submit trades coming from different legal entities of the same group.
-We do not consider such case in the following.
+For each reference $k$, a market is the set of outstanding obligations written on $k$.
+Each bilateral position reports the identity of the two counterparties, the underlying reference entity, the maturity, the currency and its notional amount.
+We select the most traded reference identifier associated to the reference with the most traded maturity (by year) at each point in time.
+At the participant level, we select participants using their Legal Entity Identifier (LEI).
+In practice, financial groups may decide to submit positions coming from different legal entities of the same group.
+We do not consider such case in the remainder.\footnote{Our approach is in line with the recent Opinion on Portfolio Margining Requirements under Article 27 of EMIR Delegated Regulation of the European Securities and Market Authority (ESMA).
+Under articles 28, the netting sets related to different single name and indexes should be separated for portfolio margining comprise.
+Note that under article 29, different maturities can be considered the same product which is less conservative than in our approach.}

-We consider $19$ mid-month snapshots from October 2014 to April 2016.
-Overall, our sample comprises 7300 reference entities.
-The vast majority of the notional, however, is concentrated in a much lower number of entities.
-This allows us to focus on a restricted sample of entities to illustrate our framework.
-We opt to retain 100 reference entities which we find to be a good compromise between the amount of notional traded and clarity of analysis.
 Our restricted sample comprises 43 sovereign entities (including the largest EU and G20 sovereign entities), 27 financials (including the largest banking groups) and 30 non-financials entities (including large industrial and manufacturing groups).
+We analyze each market separately.